The ultimate guide to recruiting email templates (and how to personalize them)21 min read

 - Put them in a document and add your own personality to them.

-- Store them in a system like Recruitee where you can pull them out and use them straight away.
+- Store them on a platform like Recruitee where you can pull them out and use them straight away.

 - Do thorough research into each candidate before reaching out.
 That includes searching for their profiles everywhere, from LinkedIn to Dribble.